koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 provide a better user experience...
 Sadly that will not do anything about my delayed luggage,
 [1h phone calls](https://twitter.com/konikun/status/1474110357283164174?s=20&t=M0O7Pk4GwFnouuu9Y3Xjlw),
-and non-existing customer support. 😅 I may know very little about customer support but I know a little more about Hugo now!
+and non-existing customer support. 😅 I may know very little about airplanes but I know a little more about making Hugo websites faster now!